12 Traits You Thought Were Inherited—But Aren’t

 “I have no natural artistic ability”

 According to an article in LiveScience, with practice, people can improve all of the mental processes required to draw well.
 These include remembering visual information, making informed choices about exactly which elements to draw, and perhaps the most important skill, learning how to see differently.
 If you’ve ever found yourself complaining that you “can’t draw a straight line,” repeat this mantra: Practice makes perfect.
-Here are 16 quirky traits you didn’t know you inherited.
+Still, practice only does so much to alter these 16 quirky traits you didn’t know you inherited.

 “I can’t dance—I have two left feet”